Aidano93/Grimes-Fashion-site/README.md

 - Index, Gallery, Error(s) page
 - Team Charter README

+### Dustin
+- Find example websites for inspiration
+- Schema/Model implementation
+- DB import
+- Mongoose connection
+- Build Database
+- Build server
+- error handling
+- PUT image
+- Image gallery import into HTML
+- README draft

+### Aidan
+- Find example websites for inspiration
+- Build out JSON endpoints
+- POST subscribers / sub form set up
+- Build Database
+- Build Server
+- Error handling
+- Connect sub page form to back-end
+- Single image page render for each image.
+- admin.js (fetch method and foreach loop to display sub list)

 ## Description

 ### Rendered HTML Endpoints
 The following HTML endpoints can be found on our site:
-- index (/) : Splash page with company logo and link to the gallery.
+- Index (/) - Splash page with company logo and link to the gallery.
-- gallery (/gallery) : displays 12 images.
+- Gallery (/gallery) - Displays 12 images.
+  - 'id' utilized by click handler to direct to single image page.
-- single image (/gallery/:id) : Images on the gallery page can be clicked to navigate to the single image page for each.
+- Single image (/gallery/:id) - Images on the gallery page can be clicked to navigate to the single image page for each.
-- team (/team) : Displays a list of TEAM TONY, image and descriptions included.
+- Team (/team) - Displays a list of TEAM TONY, image and descriptions included.
-- admin (/admin) : Displays a list of current subscribers.
+- Admin (/admin) - Displays a list of current subscribers.

 All pages are rendered via EJS in the views directory.
 Partials: 'head', 'header', 'footer', and 'nav' are included in each page.